godfreynolan/Keyczar/README.md

   	java -jar KeyczarTool-0.71g-090613.jar pubkey --location=./private --destination=./public

-And to encrypt the code we write
+And to encrypt the APIKey we write, where [APIKey] is your key

 	java -jar KeyczarTool-0.71g-090613.jar usekey --location=./private [APIkey]